iamciera/chipSeqTutorial/readme.md

 2. You will obtain a file that lists for each peak 1) the coordinates and the gene ID of the closest gene and 2) the distance (in bp) that separates the peak from the gene.
 (A distance of 0 means the peak and the overlap by at least 1 bp.
 The distance given can be from the 5’ or 3’ end of a gene.)

 3. In Question #1‐6, you specified the maximum distance that a gene directly regulated by PIF is likely to be from a PIF4 binding site.
-Use this distance and sort using the `order()` function in R to generate a list of genes that are specifically associated with PIF4 binding sites.
-Designate this file as the “PIF4‐bound” gene list.
-Download this file to your Desktop, and remove duplicates from the "AGI" column with the `duplicated()` function in R.
+Use this distance and sort using the `subset()` function in R to generate a list of genes that are specifically associated with PIF4 binding sites. *don't forget to check for `^M`s when loading the file*

-4. Identify genes that are direct targets of PIF transcription factors.
+4. Designate this file as the “PIF4‐bound” **gene list**.
+Remove duplicates from the "AGI" column with the `duplicated()` and `unique()` functions in R.

+**How to use on `duplicated()` in this context.
     a.
-Create separate lists of genes that are upregulated and downregulated in the pifq mutant using the fold‐change and FDR that you consider to be most relevant.
-You need to convert the Transcript IDs to the Gene Locus IDs, you need to have the same notation for both. **CHECK TO MAKE SURE THIS MAKES SENSE.**
+Check out this small summary of the funtions: [http://www.cookbook-r.com/Manipulating_data/Finding_and_removing_duplicate_records/](http://www.cookbook-r.com/Manipulating_data/Finding_and_removing_duplicate_records/)
     b.
+Ask what if there are duplicates in the gene column (V9) and see the dimentsions of the file to get an idea of how large it is. duplicated(dataframe$V9)
+        dim(dataframe)
+    c.
+Now we want to specify to remove the duplicates, this gets a little tricky, but make sure you understand what is going on. uniqueDataframe <- subset(dataframe,!duplicated(dataframe[,9]))
+    d.
+Now double check this auctually did something by checking the dimensions of new dataframe.
+    e.
+Does this make sense?
+Why couldn't we just use the `unique()` function?

+5. Identify genes that are direct targets of PIF transcription factors.

+    a.
+Create separate lists of genes that are upregulated and downregulated in the pifq mutant using the fold‐change and FDR that you consider to be most relevant. *Use table generated in previous lab*.

+    b.
 Using the web‐based tool Venny [http://bioinfogp.cnb.csic.es/tools/venny/](http://bioinfogp.cnb.csic.es/tools/venny/), identify genes that are in both the “PIF4 bound” and “Upregulated” gene lists.
-Repeat for the “Downregulated” gene list. **USE R?**
+Repeat for the “Downregulated” gene list.

-    c.
-Determine whether PIF‐regulated genes are overrepresented in the list of PIF4 bound genes.
-Use the following website to determine the representation factor and the p value for the overlap between PIF4 bound and Upregulated in pifq and between PIF4 bound and Downregulated in pifq.
-There are 33,602 genes in the Arabidopsis genome. [http://www.nemates.org/MA/progs/overlap_stats.html](http://www.nemates.org/MA/progs/overlap_stats.html)  (note: read the details of the calculation of the representation factor and p value.)

 ###Questions

 **Question #2‐1**: Why is it necessary to know the sites in genome that are bound by a transcription factor to identify direct target genes?

-**Question #2‐2**: If the PIF‐regulated genes are NOT transcriptionally regulated by the PIF transcription factor, calculate the number of PIF‐upregulated genes that might be expected to be bound by PIF4 by random chance.
-Repeat this calculation for the number of PIF‐ downregulated genes that would be expected to be bound by PIF4.
-How do these numbers compare with the actual number of PIF‐regulated genes that are bound by PIF4?
-Relate these numbers to the representation factors and p value obtained from the hypergeometric distribution analysis.

 **Question #2‐3**: Discuss the significance of the over‐ or under‐ representation of PIF‐regulated genes that are bound by PIF4.
 Based on the results, speculate on whether PIF4 more likely to activate or repress genes in wild‐type plants.